 reciprocal water agreements

 Rare and its partners throughout Latin America work with local communities to sign and implement innovative agreements for upstream habitat protection, critical to sustaining regional freshwater sources.
 Rare’s signature Pride campaigns accelerate adoption of the agreements.

 sparked by pride

 The process of convincing landowners to conserve their land can take more than five years, if at all.
 Through Rare’s signature Pride campaigns, Rare’s partners not only teach communities about the dependence between a healthy forest, páramo and water, they generate community pride in residents’ roles as guardians of one of life’s most valuable resources.
 With Pride campaigns building lasting community support, conservation agreements are now being signed within two years.

 Bringing together Pride campaigns and reciprocal water agreements creates a culture that respects the role forests and grasslands play in protecting the livelihoods and water supply of the surrounding community.
-It’s a Rare approach, and it works.
+An engaged community is a resilient community.
+It’s a climate-smart Rare solution, and it works.

 Some of the world’s most endangered species live in the watersheds of the Andes.
 More than 20 percent of species identified by the Alliance for Zero Extinction live in the Andean highlands, half of those without protected habitat.
 The reciprocal water agreements facilitated by Pride campaigns protect habitat, and create corridors, critical to multiple species’ chances of survival.